stefaniesturm/stefaniesturm.github.io/DaF.md

  ## Das ultimative Fälle-Quiz

 Practise distinguishing between subject, direct and indirect object, and learn which case to use for what.
 This is very important if you want to eventually get the adjectives right.
+This is to be played with several people, but you can also do it by yourself.

+<a href="https://create.kahoot.it/share/das-ultimative-falle-quiz/930321ed-d66e-4ead-a8cc-5dbc2810412b" target="_blank" rel="noopener">Link to the quiz (Kahoot)</a>